surister/cratedb-guide/docs/install/container/docker.rst

   :ref:`docker-compose` as reference).
 - Puts the container into the ``crate`` network and maps port ``4201`` on your host machine to port ``4200`` on the container (admin UI).
-- Defines the environment variable ``CRATE_HEAP_SIZE`` which is used by CrateDB to allocate 2G for its heap.
+- Defines the environment variable:ref:`CRATE_HEAP_SIZE <manual:conf-env-heap-size>`,
+  which is used by CrateDB to allocate 2G for its heap.
 - Runs the command ``crate`` inside the container with parameters:
     * ``network.host``: The ``_site_`` value results in the binding of the CrateDB process to a site-local IP address.